 “Content creators have to get more strategic and less creative.”

-I think this qualifies as the worst advice I’ve seen this year.
+I think this qualifies as the worst content marketing advice I’ve seen.

 The most brilliant strategy applied to crap will simply get the word out faster about how crappy your content is.

 I’m not anti-strategy.
 I love strategy!
 Strategy helps you get amazing work in front of tons of people, then moves them toward your business goals.

 Strategy is an amazing servant.
 But it’s a horrible master.